Outpatient Surgery (cont.)

 Before arrival at the surgery center

 - Do not eat or drink before the procedure.
-Otherwise, vomiting may occur under anesthesia, causing aspiration pneumonia (when matter gets into your lungs) or breathing problems.
+Otherwise, vomiting may occur under anesthesia, causing aspiration pneumonia (when stomach contents gets into your lungs) or breathing problems.
 A surgeon or an anesthesiologist should give specific information about when to stop eating and drinking.

 - Do not wear jewelry because it may get lost or cause skin irritation if it becomes too tight.

 - Do not wear makeup because it tends to smear or cause tape not to stick.

 - Do not wear contact lenses because they may get lost, dry out, or scratch the eyes.

 Medically Reviewed by a Doctor on 1/8/2016